QC-at-Davis/QCC/src/How-Quantum-Computing-Works/The-Qubit/The-Qubit.md

 Decoherence is the last property that all qubits have.
 However, unlike superposition and entanglement it is not required and highly undesirable.

-Decoherence is when a *quantum system reverts to a classical system through interaction with its environment*.
+Decoherence is when a *quantum system reverts to a classical system through interaction with its environment*. <sup> 2 </sup>

 A classical system has no ability for superposition let alone entanglement.
 As a result, if decoherence occurs during qubit manipulation, errors are introduced as well as data lost.

 To prevent such things from happening, most qubit architectures have there own ways of isolating qubits from the environment.
 The __superconducting loop__ architecture for example, is prone to decoherence due to thermal fluctuations and magnetic disturbance, requiring the whole computer to be immersed in a specialized cooling apparatus and magnetic shielding.

-On top of this, many existing Quantum Computers will also use __Quantum Error Correction (QEC)__ to recover from such errors and prolong the period of time available for computation.
-These protocols are drastically different from standard __Error Correction Codes (ECC)__ owing to the fact that quantum mechanics introduces the __No-Cloning Theorem__ which states that we can't copy a qubit while it's in the superposition state.
+On top of this, many existing Quantum Computers will also use __Quantum Error Correction (QEC)__ to recover from such errors and prolong the period of time available for computation. <sup> 3 </sup> These protocols are drastically different from standard __Error Correction Codes (ECC)__ owing to the fact that quantum mechanics introduces the __No-Cloning Theorem__ which states that we can't copy a qubit while it's in the superposition state.
 This is different from the classical realm where I can literally just attach a wire and copy a \\(1\\) or \\(0\\).

 To subvert this, most QEC protocols use entanglement to determine if a qubit state changed in an undesirable fashion and to correct such an error without having to know the exact state of the qubit.

 ## Criteria for Quantum Computing